 NOTE: Estimates are based on available benefits.
 The patient must be a Delta Dental member at the time the service is done.
 The estimate shows what money is available at the time the estimate is done.
 Estimates can change because benefits may no longer be available on the date the service is done.
-For example, you lose coverage before the service is done.
+For example, if you had other services paid for after the estimate, and you reach your annual maximum, there will be no money left to pay for the new service.
+Another example is if you lose coverage before the service is done.

 NOTE: If the dependent child qualifies for medically necessary orthodontic treatment, Delta Dental will make periodic payments for covered orthodontic services spread over the expected course of the treatment.
 If the dependent child is already in active treatment and meets the medically necessary criteria when he/she becomes eligible for these services, Delta Dental will prorate payments for the remaining treatment.
-If coverage ends during active treatment, payments will stop as of the date the coverage ended regardless of whether or not the treatment is complete
+If coverage ends during active treatment, payments will stop as of the date the coverage ended regardless of whether or not the treatment is complete.